 Readers have reported success with doubling this pineapple dessert recipe and baking it off in a 9×13-inch baking dish.
 I haven’t tried it myself though!

-If you keep this tropical dessert covered, as time passes the topping becomes softer, less pebbley, and looks less like a true crumble topping due to the overall moisture level in the bars from the juicy pineapple.
-Juicy beats dry any day.
+Yes!
+If you keep the bars covered, as time passes the topping becomes softer, less pebbly, and looks less like a true crumble topping due to the overall moisture level in the bars from the juicy pineapple.
+Juicy beats dry any day!